zsoltime/awesome-recruitment-tests/README.md

 - [Busbud](https://github.com/busbud/coding-challenge-frontend-b) Your challenge is to build a microsite that allows a traveler from NYC to find one-way departure schedules to the Osheaga festival.
 - [ClearScore](https://github.com/ClearScore/FED-home-test) At-home front end test, building a circular credit score indicator.
 - [Colony](https://github.com/JoinColony/coding-challenge) You'll be building a simple React component: an avatar picker.
-- [DataScience](https://github.com/datascienceinc/web-frontend-code-test) At-home exercise where you will be using the public GraphQL API provided by Yelp to build a client-side application.
 - [Deskbookers](https://github.com/deskbookers/frontend-test) Made to check if you know your CSS, JavaScript and HTML.
 - [DeskBookers](https://github.com/deskbookers/frontend-expert-test) Another front-end developer test for experts.
 - [Entria](https://github.com/entria/jobs/blob/master/frontend/challenge.md) Create a List and Detail view for some model.